The Bible says in Hebrews 9:21-22, “Moreover he sprinkled with blood both the tabernacle, and

 us that every human being has an appointment with death.
 A soldier in World War

-to some battlefield.
 That was not an accident.
 That was his appointment.
-God
+God makes this appointment.

-Because God knows everything and because God is in control of everything, He
+everything and because God is in control of everything, He sets this

-sets this appointment.
-Remember this truth concerning your own life, and
+appointment.
+Remember this truth concerning your own life, and remember it

-remember it concerning the life of anyone that you love.
-How else will you keep
+concerning the life of anyone that you love.
+How else will you keep your faith

-your faith when some great tragedy brings the end of life to someone that you
+when some great tragedy brings the end of life to someone that you love?

 You must believe that God is in control and that He set the